tLewisII/Fetcher/README.md

 ## Options

-Currently, there are no options that you can pass, but there might be some in the future.
-If you have any suggestions, create an issue.
+Currently, the only options available are -V or --version to get the version number.

 ## License